 “I had much to be thankful for.
 My life had been spared.
 I had a wonderful wife and the world seemed fabulous.
 I made a promise to God never to complain again.
 In later years when troubles came, as they always do, complaints were stifled by memories of those two long years in the Pacific.
 I will also carry with me forever the memory of my brothers, the Marines of Company E, who, whatever they may have been as civilians, unfinchingly gave their “last full measure of devotion.”

 Bruce & June had 3 sons and a daughter, whom they raised in Manchester, CT.
 For many years Bruce managed the family furniture business, Watkins Brothers.
 For many years he also repaired antique furniture for fun and profit in his home.
 June died in May 2010.
 They had been married for almost 67 years.
 Bruce died on August 4, 2013.

 In 1992 Bruce wrote “Brothers in Battle” about his experiences.
 The period covered stretches from December 1941 until November 1945.
 It reflects his personal experience as a platoon leader and company commander in the First Marine Division.
 This website includes “Peleliu” - a chapter from his book.

 Bruce and his daughter organized a 1998 Reunion of Peleliu vets who served in E Company.
 This was an amazing experience for all those who attended.

 In September 1999 Bruce Watkins returned to Peleliu with some researchers.
 His son Dave accompanied him.
 Read a newspaper article about his visit: WW II Vet Returns to Old Battlefield.

 This website is maintained by Bruce’s daughter, Sue Donnelly, in honor of her father and those who served the United States during WW II.
 She also maintains the “Peleliu Tribute Page” -- a listing of those known to have served on Peleliu.
-To add a Peleliu vet to the listing, please email Brothers in Battle.
+To add a Peleliu vet to the listing, please email Sue at Brothers in Battle.